 Elanore did not look at all pleased to see him.
 As she led him to the parlor, she took up her position at the window.
 Somewhat coolly, she inquired.
 “I trust that the Count is in good health?”

-Giles frowned slightly, wondering why her reception was so prickly.
-He wondered perhaps if the Count had been clumsy or too forward the last time he had seen the girl.
+Giles frowned slightly, wondering at the reason for the prickly reception.
+He presumed the Count may have been clumsy or too forward the last time he had seen the girl.
 “Yes, he is fine, Miss Redley.
 He has many things on his mind as of late.
-Otherwise he would have called .
-He is most anxious to maintain his acquaintaince with you–”
+Otherwise he would have called.
+He is most anxious to maintain his acquaintance with you.”

 Giles winced, understanding now the reason for the chilly reception.
-“It was the result of a misfortunate misunderstanding.
-There are guild members who trespassed previously, on claims of tracking creatures onto the Count’s lands.
+“The incident was the result of a misfortunate misunderstanding.
+Guild members have previously trespassed onto the Count’s lands, claiming to track creatures.
 However, my lord does not tolerate hunting on his lands.
-He had made that position quite clear at least on one occasion.”
+He had made that position clear on more than one occasion.”

 “I hope that responsibility extends to its people,” Elanore responded in kind, folding her hands primly in front of her.

 It was at this point, Giles gave up completely on the idea of lying to the lady as to how ardently the Count admired her.
-He had a fairly good indication that Miss Redley was not still quite over the incident between the Count and the Ormond boy.
+He had a fairly good indication that Miss Redley had not fully recovered from the incident between the Count and the Ormond boy.

 She, in kind, cracked open the wax seal and took out the card inside.
 After scanning the few lines of script, Elanore looked up, puzzled.
 “An invitation for tea?”

 An invitation for tea was not exactly the tactic he would have preferred his lord use to solicit the aid of this young woman.
-Giles had wanted to give the girl the trinket he had purchased at the shop, but under the current circumstances, he was rather worried the trinket might be politely and firmly refused.
+Giles had wanted to give the girl the trinket he had purchased at the shop but, under the current circumstances, he was worried the trinket might be politely and firmly refused.
 “Hastings’ suggestion,” Giles muttered.
 “My lord is interested in your opinion on something.
 He wishes to consult with you and your grandmother.”

 Elanore gave him a wry look, one that revealed her uncertainty as to the wisdom of such a meeting.
 She had really no reason to willingly walk into the man’s home, except that she still owed the Count a debt for his earlier assistance.